Better Together: Turmeric and Ginger!

 Ginger is often used to calm queasy stomachs and soothe digestion, and while it is fantastic for helping out in that area, it’s also been shown to provide support in many other areas.
 Here’s a quick summary.

-Studies show ginger may provide relief against exercise-related discomfort.2 One study showed that consuming 2 grams of ginger per day for 11 days significantly reduced muscle discomfort in people performing elbow-related exercises.2
+Studies show ginger root may provide relief against exercise-related discomfort.2 One study showed that consuming 2 g of ginger per day for 11 days significantly reduced muscle discomfort in people performing elbow-related exercises.2